Last updated Apr 2026 · 9 min read

 Price range: €120–€280/night.
 Generally slightly more affordable than the Historic Center for equivalent quality.

-Explore Trastevere and Campo de' Fiori on a street food tour →
+Trastevere & Campo street food tour

 Monti